BWDaniels97/QA-SFIA-1/README.md

 ## Whats Wrong

-Some problems that are present in the app are that when you update a gig, brackets and commas appear around the city and venue and if you don't delete them and click update, they then become apart of the updated gig details.
+One problem that is present in the app is that when you update a gig, brackets and commas appear around the city and venue and if you don't delete them and click update, they then become apart of the updated gig details.

 ## Future Improvements